NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 ## Getting set up

-This section provides detailed, step-by-step system operating instructions. <br>
+This section provides detailed, step-by-step system operating instructions.

+As the systems uses a three-layer architecture, it introduces dependencies between each of those layers.
+In this case, the frontend depends on the middleware architecure which inturn depends on the backend database.
+So the application reqiures the processes in the below mentioned order.
+* Database - reuires to start the MySQL server (ex: /etc/init.d/mysql start)
+* Middleware - requires to start the executable jar using Maven (ex: mvn clean install && java -jar target/visualising-transport-networks-0.0.1-SNAPSHOT.jar)
+* Frontend - requires to start the react-app using node manager (ex: npm start)

 ### React.js